MicrosoftDocs/winrt-api/windows.devices.wifidirect.services/wifidirectserviceipprotocol.md

 # WiFiDirectServiceIPProtocol

 ## -description
-Values that specify the IP protocol of the new port when a [WiFiDirectServiceSession.RemotePortAdded](wifidirectservicesession_remoteportadded.md) event is raised.
+Defines constants that specify the IP protocol of the new port when a [WiFiDirectServiceSession.RemotePortAdded](wifidirectservicesession_remoteportadded.md) event is raised.

 ## -enum-fields

 ### -field Tcp:6
-TCP
+Specifies the TCP protocol.

 ### -field Udp:17
-UDP
+Specifies the UDP protocol.

 ## -remarks